 Asparagus with Basil Pesto

 Barely Cooked Asparagus with Basil Pesto is about as quick and delicious as it gets for a low-carb side dish.
-Use Asparagus Recipes to find more recipes like this one.
+Use Side Dishes to find more recipes like this one.

 For this week’s Friday Favorites post I’m spotlighting a much-loved recipe from the popular Five Ingredients category on the blog, where I feature tasty low-carb recipes with five ingredients or less.
 This Barely-Cooked Asparagus with Basil Pesto is a perfect combination without many ingredients that I stumbled on by accident years ago on a day when I had fresh asparagus and noticed a jar of pesto in the fridge.
 The pesto turned out to be fantastic with lightly cooked asparagus.

 When I made the recipe again recently to take better photos, it was even better with my homemade Basil Pesto with Lemon, something I always make and freeze when my garden has an abundance of basil.
 But even if you my favorite Kirkland Basil Pesto or another brand of purchased pesto, if you like these ingredients I promise that this will become one of your favorite ways to cook asparagus.